TinyTapeout/tinytapeout_www/content/guides/analog-discovery/_index.md

 ```

 So now we need only:
-  * enable the ring oscillator
+  * Enable the ring oscillator,
-  * set the core voltage
+  * Set the core voltage,
-  * use the scope to acquire
+  * Use the scope to acquire,
-  * gather the frequency measurement data
+  * Gather the frequency measurement data, and
-  * increment to next core voltage and loop
+  * Increment to next core voltage and loop.

 {{< figure src="images/44.png" title="Characterizing frequency vs core V" >}}

 One noteworthy thing is that we should ensure the core remains powered after doing project selection on the demoboard so, after removing the F2 0R jumper, and connecting V+ to the 1v8 input on the demoboard top header:
-  * enable the supply in the Supplies tab, at 1v8, using the Master Enable
+  * Enable the supply in the Supplies tab, at 1v8, using the Master Enable,
-  * select the project anew, using REPL or commander app
+  * Select the project anew, using REPL or commander app,
-  * keep the V+ supply powered
+  * Keep the V+ supply powered

 Another thing to note is that having the inputs driven during the demoboard's RP2040 boot up will interfere with reading the chip ROM on the ASIC and may confuse the system.
 To avoid this, DIO should either be disconnected or tri-stated.